aragon/osx/Readme.md

 ![An examplary DAO setup](https://devs.aragon.org/assets/images/dao-plugin.drawio-7086d0911d25218097dae94665b1a7b1.svg)

 An examplary DAO setup showing interactions between the three core contract pieces triggered by different user groups: The `DAO` and `PermissionManager` contract in blue and red, respectively, as well as two `Plugin` contracts in green.
 Bear in mind, the `DAO` and `Permission Manager` components both coexist within the same `DAO` contract.
-Function calls are visualized as black arrows and require permission checks (red, dashed arrow).
+Function calls are visualized as black arrows and require the caller to hold a certain permission (red, dashed arrow).
 In this example, the permission manager determines whether the token voting plugin can execute actions on the DAO, a member can change its settings, or if an DeFi-related plugin is allowed to invest in a certain, external contract.

 ### Framework Contracts